microsoft/nni/docs/en_US/NAS/QuickStart.rst

 The tutorial for One-shot NAS can be found `here <./OneshotTrainer.rst>`__.

-.. note:: Currently, PyTorch is the only supported framework by Retiarii, and we have only tested **PyTorch 1.7 to 1.10**.
+Currently, PyTorch is the only supported framework by Retiarii, and we have only tested **PyTorch 1.7 to 1.10**.
 This documentation assumes PyTorch context but it should also apply to other frameworks, which is in our future plan.

 Define your Model Space
 -----------------------